-- Wages, salaries, and tips. - Net earnings from self-employment. - Gross income received as a statutory employee. - Nontaxable combat pay if you elect to include it in earned income.
+- Wages, salaries, tips, and other taxable employee pay. - Net earnings from self-employment. - Gross income received as a statutory employee. - Nontaxable combat pay if you elect to include it in earned income.
 See Nontaxable combat pay election, later.

 For purposes of the earned income credit, earned income does not include: